akfreed/CppSocketsXPlatform/UnitTest/README.md

 For Windows, you will need Ninja.
 MSVC does not generate a `compile_commands.json`, but Ninja does.
 Ninja can be installed with Chocolatey.

-Create a `build_ninja` folder and run `cmake .. -G Ninja`.
+From a console running with administrative privileges, create a `build_ninja` folder and run `cmake .. -G Ninja`.
 It is not required to build, just configure CMake.
 Of course, if you don't care about using the Visual Studio IDE, you can use this folder as your main build tree if you want, building with `cmake --build . -j`

+An odd thing is that the console needs administrative privileges to create the shortcut to `compile_commands.json` in the source tree.
+You have four options: 1) run your prompt with admin privileges, 2) [set your repo folder's permissions to share](https://answers.microsoft.com/en-us/windows/forum/all/you-need-permission-to-perform-this-action-help/38dc9b82-522c-4bdd-a834-3fed96b78069), 3) manually copy the file from the build tree to the source tree, or 4) temporarily modify `.pre-commit-config.yaml` to call clang-tidy with the arg `-p=build_ninja`.

 If you re-run CMake on your Visual Studio build tree, you will need to re-run CMake on your Ninja build tree before you can run clang-tidy again.